AidanLDev/Useful_Snippits/tmux.md

 To configure tmux we need a .tmux.conf file in our home dir
 $ touch ~/.tmux.conf
 Here we can do everything from defining new key shortcuts to setting up a default environment with multiple windows, panes and running programs.
+To set options in the .tmux.conf file use:
+$ set-option OR $ set

+Changes aren't read by tmux automatically so if you're editing your .tmux.conf file while tmux is running.
+You'll need to enter tmux's command mode PREFIX : and type this whenever you make a change:
+$ PREFIX : source-file ~/.tmux.conf

+#### Update prefixes in our .tmux.conf file

+Set the default prefix from C-b to C-a
+$ set -g prefix C-a
+Free up the original default PREFIX (ctrl-b)
+$ unbind C-b

+Changing the default delay:
+$ set -s escape-time 1

+Update base index to 1 instead of 0:
+$ set -g base-index 1

+Update base pane number to 1 instead of 0
+$ set -g pane-base-index 1